codingchild2424/MonaCoBERT/README.md

 # Performance (changed)

 - Batch size: Batch size was 512.
+You can use grad accumulation option, if you don't have enough GPU resources.
 - Early stop: Early stop was 10.
 - Training, validation, test ratio: Training ratio was 80%, test ratio was 20%, valid ratio was 10% of training ratio.
 - Learning rate and optimizer: The learning rate was 0.001.
 Adam was used.